-What do I Photograph Weddings With?
+What do I Photograph Weddings and Portraits With?

 In terms of image quality, the brand of camera gear a wedding photographer shoots with is, these days, a relatively minor consideration, as you’ll find gorgeous images captured on Canon, Nikon, Sony, and Fuji equipment, and in experienced hands all these systems are perfectly capable of performing in a wedding environment as long as high quality bodies and lenses are utilized.
 Still, I do get asked this question every now and then by other photographers and even tech-savvy and curious clients on occasion, so here goes.

 Since the Summer of 2018, I've used Sony equipment for most of my wedding and portrait photography work.
 Here’s what’s currently in my kit: